Hunting for an EMC-like effect for antiquarks: Energy loss mimicking EMC effect

 A quark propagating through a nucleus may interact with the nuclear medium, resulting in an energy loss.
 Such an energy loss would reduce the cross section for a given $x_p$, thus mimicking an EMC--like effect.
 Since the gluon density the parton travels through is pretty modest, this effect should be proportional to the average gluon density a quark traveled through.

 We developed a Monte Carlo model to estimate the $A$--dependence of this effect.
 The positions of nucleons (configurations) were generated using the algorithm of \cite{Alvioli:2009ab,Alvioli:2018jls,Hammelmann:2019vwd}.
 The position of the hard interaction point was generated based on the gluon distributions in individual nucleons, and the gluon transverse density was generated for each event (\textit{i.e.}, for each configuration) using information about gluon generalized distribution in nucleons based on the analysis of the $J/\psi$ exclusive photoproduction \cite{Alvioli:2014eda,Alvioli:2017wou}.
 We also assumed that the longitudinal distribution of gluons in nucleons is the same as a transverse one.
 This was a minor effect relevant to generating longitudinal position of the interaction point and considering the propagation of quark through the gluon field generated by nearby nucleons.
-Figure \ref{fig03} shows a sketch of the process described here, illustrating the gluon density traveled through by the quark, for sample hard interactions located at different points along the direction of propagation.
+Figure \ref{fig03} shows a sketch of the process described here, illustrating the nucleons contributing to the gluon density traveled through by the quark, for sample hard interactions located at different points along the direction of propagation.
 Additional details of the calculations are given in Appendix B.

-Our calculation gives the $A$--dependence of the deviation of $R_A^{\bar q}(x)$ from unity: $Z_H= c (1 - R_A^{\bar q})$, where the universal factor $c$ depends on the absolute rate of the energy loss.
+Our calculation gives the $A$--dependence of the deviation of $R_A^{\bar q}(x)$ from unity: $Z_H = c\,(1 - R_A^{\bar q})$, where the universal factor $c$ depends on the absolute rate of the energy loss.
 The results of calculation are presented in Fig. \ref{fig04}, where we used a normalization factor $c=1$.
-Since the experiment reports data for the nucleus/deuteron ratios rather than nucleus/free nucleon ratios, we present in the figure result of the calculation for the deuteron as well.
-One can see that account of the energy loss effect for the deuteron leads to a minor increase of the $A$--dependence of $Z_H$ for the lightest nuclei and it is practically negligible for carbon and heavier nuclei.
+Since the experiment reports data for the nucleus/deuteron ratios rather than nucleus/free nucleon ratios, the figure shows the result of the calculation for the deuteron as well.
 As expected, account of the spatial correlations between nucleons leads to a very small effect.
-We also show in Fig. \ref{fig04} the $A$--dependence corresponding to simple geometry: $Z_H \propto A^{1/3}$ normalized to the value of $Z_H$ for A=12.
+We also show in Fig. \ref{fig04} the $A$--dependence corresponding to simple geometry: $Z_H \propto A^{1/3}$ normalized to the value of $Z_H$ for $A$ = 12.